Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Related Works

-\textbf{How We Differ:} Our framework departs from prior early-exit work in two ways. \textbf{(1) Novel lower thresholding mechanism.} Existing methods overwhelmingly address ``stop when confident'' (an upper threshold).
-We additionally formalize a \emph{lower-confidence} stopping criterion such that we ``stop when the model is confidently not making progress'', and combine both into a symmetric dual-threshold rule that captures confident success \emph{and} confident failure within a \emph{single} trajectory.
-In fact, in the experiment section of \citet{wang2025entropylangletextttthinkrangle}, the authors explicitly state their limitation on challenging datasets, where most problems never reach the target upper threshold, resulting in huge token waste. \textbf{(2) Principled threshold selection with guarantees.} Prior work typically relies on hand-tuned cutoffs, sweeps, or heuristic criteria.
-In contrast, we provide a statistically grounded calibration procedure that selects both thresholds to satisfy user-specified accuracy/risk constraints.
+\paragraph{Early Exiting from Reasoning.} Much work has been done to reduce inference cost by \emph{early exiting} chain-of-thought once additional reasoning is unlikely to help.
+As described in Section~\ref{sec:background}, most existing methods instantiate an \emph{upper-threshold} rule: they monitor a confidence/uncertainty proxy (e.g., entropy or stability of intermediate answers) and stop when the model appears sufficiently certain or converged, via entropy signals, trial-answer confidence, or answer-consistency/convergence heuristics \citep{wang2025entropylangletextttthinkrangle,yang2025dynamicearlyexitreasoning,mao2025earlystoppingchainofthoughtslarge,liu2025answer,liao2025fracturedchainofthoughtreasoning,wei2508evolution,fu2025efficientlyscalingllmreasoning, jurayj2025your}. \textbf{How we differ:} Our framework departs from this prior work in two ways.
+Firstly, we formalize a \emph{lower-confidence} stopping criterion such that we ``stop when reasoning is not becoming (sufficiently) more confident''.
+This lower threshold can be used independently or combined with the upper into a dual-threshold rule that captures confident success \emph{and} confident failure within a \emph{single} trajectory.
+In fact, \citet{wang2025entropylangletextttthinkrangle} explicitly state the limitation that, on challenging datasets, most problems never reach the target upper threshold, resulting in a great deal of wasted tokens.
+Secondly, prior work typically relies on hand-tuned cutoffs, sweeps, or heuristic criteria.
+In contrast, we use distribution-free risk control~\citep{batesrcps, angelopoulos2024conformal, angelopoulos2021learn} to select thresholds that control target metrics with finite-sample guarantees.

-\paragraph{Risk control for reasoning LLM.} The closest prior work is Thought Calibration~\citep{Wu2025ThoughtCE}, which frames continuation as hypothesis testing and calibrates a threshold for the probe signal, so that stopping does not degrade accuracy, using a loss function similar to our false positive loss (Eq.~\eqref{eq:fpr}).
-Our work further introduces lower threshold mechanisms (and the corresponding loss) as well as efficiency loss into the risk control framework.
-PAC Reasoning~\citep{zeng2025pacreasoningcontrollingperformance} aims to derive distribution-free risk guarantees for deferring a query from a thinking model to a non-thinking model through thresholding the uncertainty.
-Our work instead controls the reasoning process of a single model and determines when to terminate an ongoing trajectory as confident success or unsolvable failure.